 CBD is also beneficial in reducing the neuropathic pain induced by chemotherapy.

-A study shows that CBD prevents the neuropathic pain and the thermal sensitivity without any side effect on the central nervous system of the patient.
+A study shows that CBD relieves the neuropathic pain and the thermal sensitivity without any side effect on the central nervous system of the patient.
 It also doesn’t interfere with the efficacy of the chemotherapy.

 In another study, researchers found that CBD helps in relieving nerve pain as well.
 Researchers believe that the pain-relieving effect of CBD is associated with the effect of the compound on the 5-HT1A receptor.